xiaahui/assist-public/README.md

 ## Documentation

-Is part of the [GitHub Wiki](https://github.com/RobertHilbrich/assist-public/wiki) for this project.
+Is contained in the [GitHub Wiki](https://github.com/RobertHilbrich/assist-public/wiki) for this project.

 ## Benefits